RgbTrouw/Qs-Messenger/README.md

 This involves splitting the sql data by a certain function on multiple back-end sql servers (ie. letters abc s1, def s2, ghi s3, jkl s4, mno s1, pqr s2, etc. or something similar) and multiple front-end servers communicating to each other and any of the sql servers, whilst balancing the nr. of clients between them.

-A single computer might also serve as a starting point, serving for a base of clients.
+A single computer might also be a starting point, serving for a base of clients.